-Special Allowance Payments
+Special Allowance Payments/Return of Excess Interest

 In addition to interest benefits, ED pays a special allowance to the lender on the average daily outstanding balance of eligible FFEL loans.
-ED will compute the special allowance payable to the lender based upon the average daily balance computed by the lender.
-The amount of each quarterly special allowance payment will vary according to the type of FFEL program loan, the date the loan was disbursed, the loan period, and the loan status.
+ED computes the special allowance payable to the lender based upon the average daily balance computed by the lender.
+The amount of each quarterly special allowance payment on a loan will vary according to the type of FFEL program loan, the date the loan was disbursed, the loan period, and the loan status.
 The lender reports in Part III of the LaRS the average daily principal balance of those loans in each category qualifying for the payment.
+In addition ED will calculate the amount of excess interest or negative special allowance owed to ED.
 ED computes the special allowance payment due to the lender during processing of the LaRS (34 CFR sections 682.304 through 682.305).